Overview

 provide more favorable interest rates than standard commercial loans.
 These types of

-more expensive debt, or enable borrowing in lieu of liquidating existing account positions
+expensive debt, or enable borrowing in lieu of liquidating existing account positions and

-and incurring capital gains taxes.
-However, such loans are not without potential material
+incurring capital gains taxes.
+However, such loans are not without potential material risk

-risk to the client’s investment assets.
-The lender (i.e., custodian, bank, etc.) will have
+to the client’s investment assets.
+The lender (i.e., custodian, bank, etc.) will have recourse

-recourse against the client’s investment assets in the event of loan default or if the assets
+against the client’s investment assets in the event of loan default or if the assets fall below

-account, Registrant continues to earn a fee on such Account assets;
+Registrant continues to earn a fee on such Account assets; and,

 if the client invests any portion of the loan proceeds in an account to